 - The effects of a criminal charge, irrespective of whether the charge leads to a conviction, are grave and have long-lasting effects on an accused person.

-The case will be heard on 19 February 2018 in the Constitutional Court before Judge Mahase, Judge Moiloa and Judge Chaka-Makhooane.
-The applicant is represented by Adv Gilbert Marcus SC and Adv Isabel Goodman and Webber Newdigate Attorneys.
+The case was heard on 19 February 2018 in the Constitutional Court before Hon Mahase J, Hon Moiloa J and Hon Mokhesi AJ.
+The applicant was represented by Adv Gilbert Marcus SC and Adv Isabel Goodman and Webber Newdigate Attorneys.
+Judgment was delivered on 21 May 2018.
+The Court declared the offence of criminal defamation unconstitutional with restrospective effect.